aytchell/qrgen/README.md

 </td></tr>
 </table>

-However, you should choose the colors, so they provide a sufficient contrast.
+However, you should choose such colors which provide a sufficient contrast.
 Otherwise, it might get difficult for QR code scanners to read the code.

 ```java